cpoff-rv/css-grid-intro/README.md

 <img src="pivot.gif"/>

 > This isn't an industry-approved acronym, but it works and you may find it helpful.
-Also, I wanted to use this gif, okay?
+Also, I really wanted to use this gif, okay?
 Okay.

+### 3 Basic Terms
+- define grid column
+- define grid row
+- define grid track

+### Precise item placement
+### Implicit grid
+### Vertical and horizontal alignment
+### Overlapping content
+### Track sizing

 ## Let's Build a Grid... or Five
 Codepen Collection: [Intro to CSS Grid](https://codepen.io/collection/5cd694b7ffc031be4a186e9fb32b97f7/)

 ## Gotchas to Consider
+- CSS Grid is not a replacement for Flexbox

 ## Learning Resources
 ### Theory & Reference 📚